aaronalonsotorrens/stock-data-project/README.md

 # Testing

-So far, I have mainly tested the application manually while building each part.
+I tested the application throughout development rather than building everything first and trying to debug the whole project at the end.

-I preferred to test each stage as I went rather than building everything first and trying to debug the whole application at the end.
+The main manual checks completed are:

 | Test | Result |
 | --- | --- |